 You can set up a test product with a low price and ask a friend to order it online.
 It is a good idea to have a friend do this so they can uncover mistakes that you have overlooked.
 It is also best if you observe the entire transaction physically so you can document the whole process.

-You'll get answers to several questions - Are your products easy to find on your site?
+You'll get answers to several questions - Are your products easy to find on your online store?
 Is pricing and other information displayed correctly?
 Are your images out of focus or do they look interesting enough for someone to pay good money for them?

 Did you enter your payment account details correctly (mistakes here will cause errors in the checkout process)?
 Does your friend's card work with your payment account?
 Did they get a confirmation email after a successful transaction?
 Did YOU get a confirmation email after a successful transaction?
 Can you see the order in your Blipteam Sales log?